anonymous-oracle/python-django-ecommerce-v1/README.txt

 - now in admin.py, some products, categories, etc will be added to populate the database

-- run './manage.py createsuperuser' with username as github username, email address, password (on local system keep password blank)
+- run './manage.py createsuperuser' with username as github username, email address, password (on local system keep password or enter a password which invalidates the validation and then accept the password bypass on local)

+- run './manage.py runserver' to get the server running